 In 2006, Anne Gastinel received the Victoire de la Musique award in the category “Soloist of the Year” (after having won the “Young Talent” and “Best Recording” awards).

-Her career now takes her to the most beautiful halls on all continents (Salle Pleyel, Schauspielhaus, Théâtre des Champs-Élysées, Musikverein, Suntory Hall, Théâtre du Châtelet, Victoria Hall…).
+Her career now takes her to the most beautiful halls on all continents (Schauspielhaus, Théâtre des Champs-Élysées, Musikverein, Suntory Hall, Théâtre du Châtelet, Victoria Hall, Philharmonie de Paris, Suntory Hall, Wigmore Hall, Auditorium de Lyon, Concertgebouw Amsterdam…), in recital, chamber music and alongside the greatest French and international orchestras.
 She has performed alongside great masters such as Yehudi Menuhin, Mstislav Rostropovitch and Kurt Sanderling.
-During her travels, she has also met musicians and composers with whom she loves to exchange ideas: Emmanuel Krivine, Daniele Gatti, Pinchas Steinberg, Krzysztof Penderecki, Michel Plasson…
+During her travels, she has also met musicians and composers with whom she loves to exchange ideas: Emmanuel Krivine, Daniele Gatti, Pinchas Steinberg, Krzysztof Penderecki, Michel Plasson, Alexandre Bloch, Paavo Järvi…

 In chamber music, she shares the stage with Claire Désert, with whom she has recorded numerous albums (Poulenc, Franck, Schubert, Schumann, Chopin…), with the Quatuor Hermès, Nicholas Angelich and Andreas Ottensamer, David Grimal and Philippe Cassard, Xavier Philipps and the French cellos.

-For almost fifteen years, his recordings have been crowned with the highest distinctions.
-In 2018, his recording of Beethoven’s Triple Concerto with Nicholas Angelich, Gil Shaham, Paavo Jarvi and the Frankfurt Radio Orchestra received the “Choc” award from Classica Magazine.
+For almost fifteen years, her recordings have been crowned with the highest distinctions.
+In 2018, her recording of Beethoven’s Triple Concerto with Nicholas Angelich, Gil Shaham, Paavo Järvi and the Frankfurt Radio Orchestra received the “Choc” award from Classica Magazine.
 The complete Beethoven trios released in 2020 by La Dolce Volta with David Grimal and Philippe Cassard won a Diapason d’or and a Choc Classica.
 Her latest album, released in 2021 by naïve, is devoted to Chopin, in a duo with Claire Désert.

 Anne Gastinel plays a Testore cello from 1690.

-She has been a professor at the CNSMD in Lyon since 2003.
+She has been a professor at the CNSMD in Lyon since 2003, and at the Académie Jaroussky since 2022.